c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Map of River Glen in 1769, showing Yeavering Bell hill fort.

 Note the reference on the Map to the 'chain of forts supposed to be a refuge for the Christians against the Pagans'.
 Is this a reference to the Christian Britons under Arthur's military leadership against the pagan German Angles?
-And/Or later defence by Urien Rheged or his allies?
+And/Or later defence in the 6th Century by King Urien Rheged or his allies?

 The hill fort feature called Yeavering Bell (Ad Gefrin) on the above map and shown on the Google image below is fascinating, it is the largest hill fort in Northumbria and had a 900 metre long circular stone wall, possibly 3 metres high and commands distant views of Lindisfarne island where the German Angles established themselves in Northumbria.
 Its strategic dominance on the valley below and height at 1200 feet above Sea level in the landscape with commanding views is crucial to understand its role for many years in holding back the German Angles who were only 14 miles away on the coast.
 At its base (after eventual capture) was later built a huge wooden palace called 'Ad Gefrin' by the German Angles which served as the Country palace for Bernicia with the main Royal palace being at Bamburgh.
 The 'battle stone' between Yeavering Bell and The River Glen (Glein) shown on the above map is very ancient and is part of a megolithic circle, and whilst close to the site of a later English/Scottish battle in 1415 was not put in place then.